philips/namespaces-and-cgroups-linuxcon-2013/README.md

-## Modern Linux Servers with cgroups"
+## Modern Linux Servers with cgroups

 Keynote slides and resources from my LinuxCon 2013 talk.